evertonmp7/Projeto-com-.Net-Core-MVC-/README.md

-Utilizando um crud para registrar as ações dentro do sistema
+Utilizando crud para registrar as ações dentro do sistema